CybeatB/ImgFormat/README.md

   resolution & format is requested.
 - Supported formats & resolutions are not specified.

-### Minimum Viable Product
+### Implementation
-- Single process handling all requests & processing.
+- Elixir process management
-- Hosted locally, interaction probably via curl/wget.
 - Receive requests over HTTP/S; common, well-supported protocol.
-- In-memory database?
+- Hosted locally during testing, barebones HTML pages for upload & download
+- SQLite database; easy to prototype with, and to swap out for another SQL DB if required.
+- Technically not storing images themselves in the database; storing them in the filesystem, and storing the paths in the database.
+  This is more in line with "good practice" for a small web service.
 - 2 image formats; JPEG & PNG arbitrarily chosen as suitable.
 - Downscale to half- & quarter-resolution, unless image is already smaller than 4x4 pixels.
-Meets the "resizing" requirement